ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Confidentiality protection can be realized via physical provisioning facility security involving no encryption at all.
 For low-security use cases, this might be simply locking doors and limiting personnel that can enter the facility.
 For high-security use cases, this might involve a special area of the facility accessible only to select security-trained personnel.

 Typically, cryptography is used to enable confidentiality protection.
-This can result in recursive problems, as the key material used to provision attestation keys must again somehow have been provisioned securely beforehand.
+This can result in recursive problems, as the key material used to provision attestation keys must again somehow have been provisioned securely beforehand (requiring an additional level of protection, and so on).

 In general, a combination of some physical security measures and some cryptographic measures is used to establish confidentiality protection.